A highland haven made for trekking and hiking

 You can reach Gunma's stretch of the Oze area via a combination of bullet train, local train, or direct by bus in peak season.

-From Tokyo, take the JR Joetsu Shinkansen to Jomo-Kogen Station (around 75 minutes), then board a bus to Tokura (110 minutes) or Oshimizu (120 minutes).
+From Tokyo, take the Joetsu Shinkansen to Jomo-Kogen Station (around 75 minutes), then board a bus to Tokura (110 minutes) or Oshimizu (120 minutes).
 Local trains go from Tokyo to Takasaki Station, after which you change to the JR Joetsu Line to Numata Station (around two and a half hours) and take a bus to Tokura (80 minutes) or Oshimizu (95 minutes).

 The best time to visit Oze is between May and October